mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 As you can see, the [MaxScale resources](#maxscale-resources) we previously mentioned have a counterpart resource in the `MaxScale` CR.

 The previous example configured a `MaxScale` for a Galera cluster, but you may also configure `MaxScale` with a `MariaDB` that uses replication.
-It is important to note that the monitor module is automatically infered by the operator based on the `MariaDB` reference you provided, however, its parameters are specific to each monitor module:
+It is important to note that the monitor module is automatically inferred by the operator based on the `MariaDB` reference you provided, however, its parameters are specific to each monitor module:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1